-Wallis Island and Futuna & Alofi, which lie 230km away from each other, are linked through French colonialism, period.
-Wallis has ancestral connections with Tonga while Futuna traces its roots to Samoa.
-This is evident in the languages, which are quite different although mutually comprehensible, as well as the Samoan-like tapa designs of the Futunans and the Tongan-influenced designs found on Wallis.
-The two islands remain competitive with each other but Wallis, being more populous and the centre of government, retains the upper hand.
+These two little-known French-funded volcanic specks lie smack in the centre of the Polynesia/Melanesia region.
+Wallis and Futuna, which lie 230km away from each other, are linked through French governance but that’s where the connection ceases: Wallis has ancestral connections with Tonga, while Futuna traces its roots to Samoa.
+This is evident in the languages, which are quite different although mutually comprehensible, as well as the Samoan-like tapa designs of the Futunans and the Tongan-influenced designs found around Wallis.
+The two islands remain competitive with each other, but Wallis, being more populous (around 10,750 residents) and the centre of government, retains the upper hand.

 Purchase our award-winning guidebooks

 Get to the heart of Wallis & Futuna with one of our in-depth, award-winning guidebooks, covering maps, itineraries, and expert guidance.